Amy Hagerstrom Therapy PLLC

 You may already understand yourself well and still feel like something hasn’t fully shifted.
 When patterns live in the nervous system, therapy that includes the body can create space for deeper change.

-Our work moves at a steady pace, paying attention to what is unfolding in real time rather than pushing for quick fixes.
-Some people come with clear goals, while others begin with a sense that they want to feel more connected, grounded, or fully themselves.
+Our work moves at a steady pace and stays connected to what is happening in real time, not just insight after the fact.
+Some people come with clear goals.
+Others begin with a sense that they want to feel more grounded, more connected, or more fully themselves.

 Photo of Amy Hagerstrom, South Florida Holistic therapist, in West Palm Beach